psyb0t/commander/README.md

-    Wait() error                                            // Wait for the carnage to finish ⏰💀 StdinPipe() (io.WriteCloser, error)                    // Feed the machine - VIOLATE EVERYTHING! 🚰🔪 Stream(stdout, stderr chan<- string)                    // Stream the chaos live - witness the violence! 🌍💻📡⚡ Stop(ctx context.Context, opts ...StopOption) error     // They picked the wrong god to pray to! ⚰️👹💀 Kill(ctx context.Context) error                        // Somebody stop me from this beautiful murder! 🔫💥💚 }
+    Wait() error                                            // Wait for the carnage to finish ⏰💀 StdinPipe() (io.WriteCloser, error)                    // Feed the machine - VIOLATE EVERYTHING! 🚰🔪 Stream(stdout, stderr chan<- string)                    // Stream the chaos live - witness the violence! 🌍💻📡⚡ Stop(ctx context.Context) error                         // They picked the wrong god to pray to! ⚰️👹💀 Kill(ctx context.Context) error                        // Somebody stop me from this beautiful murder! 🔫💥💚 }
 ```